sfeedj/python_repository/Readme.md

-# Welcome to my gitlab !
+# Welcome to my github !

 Just an overview of some public projects I have achieved, mostly in Python an R.